-The All Ords (XAO) is Australia’s secondary index behind the ASX 200.
+The All Ordinaries (XAO) is Australia’s secondary index behind the S&P/ASX 200 (XJO).

 The All Ords contains the top 500 stocks by market capitalisation on the Australian Securities Exchange (ASX).
-As it contains mid-cap shares, many consider it better representation of the Australian economy.
-Although the difference is small, I believe the All Ords is a more accurate gauge of the Australian stock market than the ASX 200.
+As it contains mid-cap shares, many consider it a better representation of the Australian economy.
+Although the difference is minimal, many still believe the All Ords is a more accurate gauge of the Australian stock market.

-The Intraday All Ords chart is interesting only from a traders perspective.
-The most important time is the close.
-Typically the close indicate the “mood” of the market going in to the next day’s trading.
-Often, it’s also correlated to the US Futures index.
-If the US markets indicate they will open lower, this is often indicated in the All Ords later in the day.
+Intraday Chart: Used only by traders with the most important time being the close.
+Typically the close indicates the “mood” of the market going into the next day’s trading.
+Often it’s also correlated with the US Futures index; if the US markets indicate they will open lower, this negativity is often displayed in the All Ords later in the day.

-The 5 day chart is primarily used to find the end of week close.
-If the Friday close is higher than the preceding Monday’s, the overall sentiment can be considered bullish.
+5 Day: Primarily used to identify the end of week close.
+If Friday’s close is higher than the preceding Monday’s, the overall sentiment can be considered bullish.
 It’s also used to analyse the market’s response to announcements made during the week.

-The 3 Month All Ords chart is used by momentum traders.
-In my opinion, it’s probably the least useful of all the charts.
+3 Month: Used by momentum traders and probably the least useful of all charts.

-A 6 month chart starts becoming useful for investors.
+6 Month: Starts becoming useful for investors.
 It gives an early warning to the long-term trend of the All Ordinaries.
-Personally, I like to use 6 month charts overlaid with Multiple Moving Averages (MMA’s) to determine the volatility of specific stocks.
+I like to use 6 month charts overlaid with Multiple Moving Averages (MMA’s) to determine the volatility of specific stocks.

-On the stockbroking floor, this is probably the most common time frame, and with good reason.
-My default template uses the 12 month chart because it provides enough detail for short-term trading, and gives enough history to determine the stocks previous price movements and any long or medium term trends that may be in place.
+1 Year: On the stockbroking floor this is probably the most common time frame and with good reason.
+My default template uses the 12 month chart because it provides enough detail for short-term trading, gives enough history to determine the stocks previous price movements, and shows any long or medium term trends that may be established.

-The 5 year chart is only used by long-term investors.
-If you have an average hold time less than 2 years, I feel the 5 year chart is of little benefit other than to determine the long-term trends and potential support / resistance levels.
+5 Year: Only used by long-term investors.
+If you have an average investment timeframe less than 2 years, I feel the 5 year chart is of little benefit other than to determine the long-term trends and potential support / resistance levels.